Floquet time-crystals as sensors of AC fields

-Quantum systems have proven to be powerful sensors for the detection of many different physical quantities, from electric and magnetic fields to frequencies, temperature, gravitational fields among others \cite{Degen_review}.
-Their high sensitivity to external disturbances allows them to achieve unprecedented accuracy for metrological protocols.
-On the one hand the quantum-enhanced sensitivity of such sensors can strongly rely on the correlations among its constituents.
-This can arise exploiting the criticality of phase transitions, which enhances the correlation length of the system and its susceptibility to external fields~\cite{Zanardi2008,Invernizzi2008}, or alternatively using quantum entangled systems (e.g GHZ-like states) allowing to overcome standart shot-noise limits (bounded by classical statistical correlations), and leading to ultimate Heisenberg limit precision \cite{Giovannetti_review}; On the other hand, quantum correlations can inevitably heat up the system in non-equilibrium dynamics, leading to noise and instability in the measurements, thus deteriorating the sensor performance.
-Therefore, possible sensors exploiting entanglement resources while robust to decoherence effects are highly promising for metrological tasks.
+Interacting many-body quantum systems may act as precise sensors of different physical quantities, from electric and magnetic fields, to frequency and temperature among others~\cite{Degen_review}.
+Moreover, the quantum correlations present in the system may result in a quantum-enhanced sensitivity.
+Such enhancement is reflected in the so-called quantum Fisher information that bounds the minimal uncertainty with which an unknown parameter can be estimated, assuming one can optimize over all possible measurements.
+Furthermore, one can exploit the criticality of phase transitions, which enhances the correlation length of the system and its susceptibility to external fields~\cite{Zanardi2008,Invernizzi2008}, or alternatively use highly quantum entangled systems (e.g., GHZ-like states).
+In such cases, the Standard Quantum Limit (SQL) bounded by classical statistical correlations can be overcome, leading to the ultimate Heisenberg limit precision~\cite{Giovannetti_review}.
+However, in non-equilibrium dynamics, entanglement heats up the system as well, leading inevitably to noise and instabilities that will deteriorating the sensor performance.
+Thus, sensors exploiting the entanglement resources present in many-body interacting systems, while having an exponentially slow heating become robust to decoherence effects and are very promising for metrology.

-In this work we merge the two aforementioned concepts, discussing sensing with DTC's.
-Despite their peculiar characteristics, so far time crystals were rarely considered for possible quantum applications~\cite{Estarellas2020,Bomantara2018,Carollo2020,Montenegro2023}.
-Our work makes progress along this gap, providing a concrete proposal for their use in AC field sensing.
-The estimation of AC fields has been a subject of intense debate, whose approaches are mainly based on the accumulation of the AC information either into dynamical decoupled spins by a series of pre-defined pulses~\cite{Suter2016,Khodjasteh2005,Zhou2020}, on the non-equilibrium dynamics of an integrable many-body system~\cite{Bayat2022} or from the perthermal stabilization of highly entangled states in periodically driven systems~\cite{Choi2017}.
-We take a different route exploiting DTC in disordered interacting systems for such a task, and show how them can improve the accuracy for estimating small (even infinitesimal) AC fields.